ashdavies/talks/2024/09/navigation-in-a-multiplatform-world/navigation-in-a-multiplatform-world.md

 - https://chrisbanes.me/posts/retaining-beyond-viewmodels/
 - CB has contributed a lot of clever features
 - Lots of padded out functionality and features like multiple back stacks, navigation with results, expanded code gen support, circuitx artifacts

 ---

-[.footer: arkivanov.github.io/Decompose]

-## arkivanov/Decompose
-### 2021

-^ Similar to Circuit, included navigation stack behaviour, but encompassing support for multiplatform

-^ Decompose is a Kotlin multiplatform library for sectioning your application into components

-^ Providing abstraction of platform lifecycle configuration changes and navigation

----